-Your $10,000 app could easily turn into something that costs $50,000 if you start adding features that change its category.
+Your $10,000 app could easily turn into something that costs $50,000 if you start adding app features like push notifications, geolocation, or app design elements that change its category.

 So don’t try to come up with a social media app that has games and will also help you file your taxes.
 That’s way too much going on in one app.

 It’s going to be nearly impossible to build, and the costs will be through the roof.
 Furthermore, it will confuse your audience.

 In order to fully grasp the cost of development between different apps, you’ve got to understand the development process.